Entanglement and Confinement in Coupled Quantum Systems: Conclusion

 The authors would like to thank Ofer Aharony, Tarek Anous, Micha Berkooz, Matthew Headrick, Ping Gao, Antonio Garc\'{i}a-Garc\'{i}a, Juan Maldacena, Tomoki Nosaka, Rob Pisarski, Dario Rosa, Huajia Wang and Nico Wintergerst for useful discussions.
 C.~P. thank Shanghai Jiaotong University, the Asia Pacific Center for Theoretical Physics, the Kavli Institute for Theoretical Science at the University of Chinese Academy of Science, Tsinghua University, the Songshan Lake Materials Laboratory, and The Weizmann Institute of Science for warm hospitality during the various stages of the project.
 The work of F.~A. benefited from the support of the project THERMOLOC ANR-16-CE30-0023-02 of the French National Research Agency (ANR).
 M.~H. was supported by the STFC Ernest Rutherford Grant ST/R003599/1 and JSPS KAKENHI Grants17K1428.
 M.~H. thanks Department of Physics, Brown University for hospitality during his stay at the early stage of this work.
 A.~J. and C.~P. were supported by the US Department of Energy under contract DE-SC0010010 Task A. C.~P. was also supported by the U.S. Department of Energy grant DE-SC0019480 under the HEP-QIS QuantISED program and by funds from the University of California.
-We acknowledge PRACE for awarding access to HLRS’s Hazel Hen computer based in Stuttgart, Germany under Grant No. 2016153659, as well as the use of HPC resources from CALMIP (Grants No. 2018- P0677 and No. 2019-P0677) and GENCI (Grant No. 2018- A0030500225).
+C.~P was also supported by funds from the Kavli Institute for Theoretical Science (KITS) and a startup funding from the University of Chinese Academy of Science (UCAS) during the final stage of this paper for publication.
+We acknowledge PRACE for awarding access to HLRS’s Hazel Hen computer based in Stuttgart, Germany under Grant No. 2016153659, as well as the use of HPC resources from CALMIP (Grants No. 2018- P0677, 2019-P0677 and 2020-P0677) and GENCI (Grants No. 2018- A0030500225 and 2019-A0030500225).
 Our numerical calculations are based on the PETSc~\cite{Petsc1,Petsc2,Petsc3} and SLEPc~\cite{Slepc} libraries.